biowaffeln/msc-19-showcase/README.md

 thumbnail: "./thumbnail.jpg"
 description: "A small sub header of what the project is so people can have a quick overview"
 ---

+# Example Project

+Type away…
 ```

 For the rest, treat the file as you'd treat a Github README.
 You can add quotes, images, youtube embeds…whatever suits your needs.
 When adding Vimeo embeds, make sure to have responsive sizing enabled.

 Stage a pull request and I'll merge it.
-Preview: https://msc-19-showcase.vercel.app.
+Once I've done so, you can see a preview here: https://msc-19-showcase.vercel.app.

 ## Deploying on CCI Servers